FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

-We evaluate robustness using RMSE, which penalizes large deviations more heavily than MAE due to its quadratic formulation.
-As shown in Table~\ref{tab:rmse}, our model is among the top three methods in 10 out of 12 dataset–pattern combinations, and often achieves the best RMSE.
-This shows that FADTI remains competitive when large local errors have a stronger impact on the evaluation.
+RMSE penalizes large errors more strongly than MAE and is used to assess large local deviations.
+As shown in Table~\ref{tab:rmse_mape}, FADTI is consistently among the strongest methods and often achieves the best RMSE.
+This shows that FADTI reduces large deviations while improving average reconstruction accuracy.